MineWitherMC/trinium2/Lua_API.md

 	* Only works when internal table is a list.
 * `dm:unique()`

 ## Various Definitions
 ### Multiblock Definition
-Multiblock definition is a table with following keys:
+Multiblock definition is a table with following elements:
 * `controller` - parsed node, which must have `paramtype2` of `facedir`.
 * `width` - integer, processed distance to the left and right from controller.
 * `depth_b` - integer, processed distance behind of controller.